 There are several course and training programs offered from the Harvard Catalyst to the MGH Research Community.
-To learn more about course offerings, please visit: http://catalyst.harvard.edu/education.html
+To learn more about course offerings, please visit: Welcome to Harvard Catalyst - Harvard Catalyst

 Academic Enrichment

 A list of local institutions is provided below for convenience; courses are not limited to these institutions.
 If there is a course of interest at a school that is not listed below, please review this with your mentor and the Fellowship Director.